 Sensitive | Shea butter (light formula) | Evening only |

-These suggestions show visible effects on the skin’s texture and radiance.
-Shea butter stands out for its ability to be easily absorbed, its natural protection, and its versatility in anti-aging care.
+These suggestions show clear benefits for the skin’s texture and glow.
+Shea butter stands out for its ability to be easily absorbed, its natural protective properties, and its versatility in anti-aging care.

 - Winter: apply a generous layer in the evening.